When Should We (Not) Interpret Linear IV Estimands as LATE?: Negative Weights in Linear IV

-\begin{remark} \cite{BWW2007} discuss the interpretation of overidentified and just identified specifications in randomized experiments with noncompliance in which the existence of defiers is completely ruled out.
-In this case, the standard specification of IV recovers the unconditional LATE parameter but the overidentified specification does not.\footnote{A similar point about models with fully independent instruments is made by \cite{HK2020}, who also revisits the link between the existence of defiers and negative weights in this context \citep[cf.][]{IA1994,deChaisemartin2017,DHM2019}.} This is a special case of the difference between Theorem \ref{the:ai1995} and Corollary \ref{cor:justid_um} where $\var \left[ Z \mid X \right]$ is constant.
+\begin{remark} \cite{BWW2007} discuss the interpretation of interacted and noninteracted specifications in randomized experiments with noncompliance in which the existence of defiers is completely ruled out.
+In this case, the standard specification of IV recovers the unconditional LATE parameter but the interacted specification does not.\footnote{Instead, the interacted specification recovers a convex combination of conditional LATEs, which is generally different from the unconditional LATE parameter.
+A similar point about models with fully independent instruments is made by \cite{HK2020}, who also revisits the link between the existence of defiers and negative weights in this context \citep[cf.][]{IA1994,deChaisemartin2017,DHM2023} and recommends interacted specifications.} This is a special case of the difference between Theorem \ref{the:ai1995} and Corollary \ref{cor:justid_um} where $\var \left[ Z \mid X \right]$ is constant.
 However, Theorem \ref{the:justid_cm} makes it clear that under weak monotonicity the standard specification no longer recovers the unconditional LATE parameter or even a convex combination of conditional LATEs. \end{remark}